-Saint Michael’s College will issue and mail the 2020 IRS 1098-T statement by January 31, 2021.
-The form may also be viewed and printed by students from the SMC Student Self-Service website.
+Saint Michael’s College will issue and mail the 2021 IRS 1098-T statement by January 31, 2022.
+The form may also be viewed and printed by students from their SMC Student Self-Service website.

 The dollar amounts reported on your Form 1098-T may assist you in completing IRS Form 8863 – the form used for calculating the education tax credits that a taxpayer may claim as part of your tax return.
 Many taxpayers will require additional information from their personal records in addition to Form 1098-T. Review instructions and more information about IRS Form 8863 and Education Tax Credits.

 Your 1098-T will reflect only amounts that were paid to your SAINT MICHAEL’S COLLEGE student account in the tax year to cover QTRE or Qualified Tuition Related Expenses that were billed.
 Other charges, such as required textbook costs, may be qualified expenses but are not reported on the 1098-T because they were not billed to your student account.
 Payments made for amounts that were billed in a prior year will not be included in Box 1 of the 1098-T.

 Many students and families need their 1098-T information from the current and prior calendar year and records of other qualified expenses as well as their personal payments in order to determine their education tax benefit eligibility.